 Suppose you are specifically allergic to kiwi fruit and not in the broad category of latex or pollen allergies.
 In that case, you can try some of these fruits for similar nutrients and health benefits.

-Rich in Vitamin C, potassium, and protease enzyme, papaya is one of the most suitable alternatives to Kiwi.
+Rich in Vitamin C, potassium, and protease enzymes, papaya is one of the most suitable alternatives to Kiwi.
 It helps boost immunity and improves nutrient absorption in the body.

 Since it is rich in antioxidants, vitamins, and minerals, eating pineapple can boost immunity and provide various health benefits.
 Moreover, it has a similar texture and taste to Kiwi and can be used as an alternative in desserts, salads, and smoothies.